Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Conclusion

 \section{Conclusion}

 In this paper, we have proposed neural fields for highly accelerated 2D CPC MRI.
 The neural field uses a magnitude-phase parameterization of the scene and is optimized by solving both velocity encodings in one joint variational problem.
 In this way, the information of the two echoes interplays to enhance the reconstruction.
-Additionally, we propose a simple voxel-based postprocessing step that can correct for the potential limited expressive power of the neural field.
+Additionally, we propose a simple voxel-based postprocessing step that can compensate for the oversmoothing tendency of neural fields arising from implicit regularization and optimization bias.
 We have validated our method using datasets with different temporal resolutions and with two common sampling strategies, Cartesian and radial.